 On international flights, China Southern Airlines offer First class, Business Class, Premium Economy and Economy class on their aircraft.
 Domestic flights normally offer a Business Class cabin, several rows of Premium Economy seating and a main Economy class cabin.

 The new Boeing 777-300ER and Airbus A380 aircraft provides seat pod style flat bed seats, in a 1x2x1 layout, with seat cocoon style flat bed seats on Boeing 787 and Airbus A330 aircraft.
 The seats are spacious, offer good privacy and there is a large IFE screen.
 A nice duvet and pillows are supplied, and staff are efficient at providing a turndown service.
-The onboard catering is ranked at 4-Star standards, with a good choice off both the Chinese menu and Western meal options.
+The onboard catering meets a good standard, with a wide choice off both the Chinese menu and Western meal options.
 A good choice of wines are available.
 An amenity kit is provided, slippers and nice pyjamas (it is advisable to select the largest size for comfort).
 Cabin staff service is generally very good, most cabin staff have a good understanding of English, and staff language skills are improving year on year.
 You may of course find that some staff will not understand if you go off-script, but fellow staff are always able to assist.
 The choice of reading materials is reasonably good with English language Chinese and some destination titles of newspaper offered, and a selection of English language magazines.
 The IFE system is good on International aircraft, and a choice of Western movies is offered, as are Western TV programmes.